getnamo/SocketIOClient-Unreal/README.md

 ## TLS / SSL

-TLS is supported for both C++ and BP without recompiling the plugin to switch between no TLS and TLS.
-To use it, you must enable the `bShouldUseTlsLibraries` flag on the `SocketIOClientComponent` **and** specify a `https` or `wss` URL as the host.
+TLS is supported for both C++ and BP if your platform supports OpenSSL (see https://github.com/getnamo/SocketIOClient-Unreal/blob/master/Source/SocketIOLib/SocketIOLib.Build.cs#L64 for currently supported platforms).
+Simply use a `https` or `wss` URL for host target and it will use TLS by default.
+You can also force TLS on different URLs by using `bForceTLS` set to true.

-Currently, certification verification is not implemented, so you must have `bShouldSkipCertificateVerification` enabled (currently the default).
+Certificate verification is currently not implemented; `bShouldVerifyTLSCertificate` is set to false by default, setting it to true will cause connections to fail.
 See [issue 303](https://github.com/getnamo/SocketIOClient-Unreal/issues/303).

 ## Packaging